frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 ### Conclusion

 In this article, we launched our new client side CLI and showed you how to set it up to debug webhooks locally.
 Sounds good for your platform?
-Why not try it out for yourself and give us feedback on our[slack](https://www.notion.so/Debugging-your-webhooks-with-the-Convoy-CLI-b64ac0aa11934657bd0069c8470da5a8)community!
+Why not try it out for yourself and give us feedback on our [slack](https://www.notion.so/Debugging-your-webhooks-with-the-Convoy-CLI-b64ac0aa11934657bd0069c8470da5a8) community!